emnify/product-docs/docs/quickstart/order-sims.md

 4. Click **Step 2 - Choose Amount** to confirm your choice.

 :::tip
+In use cases where devices are mobile, we highly recommend choosing the form factor that fits the device exactly, not multi-cut ones that include a smaller size.
+The pluggable SIMs are more durable and provide firmer contact with the device than the multi-cut.

-For more information about the various form factors and quality grades, see [Global IoT SIM](/services/global-iot-sim).
+For more information about the various form factors and quality grades, see [emnify IoT eSIM](/services/global-iot-sim).
 :::

 <img